 How to check authentic Banarasi saree?The real handloom Banarasi sarees are secured under Geographical Indication(GI) mark.
 The rights come from ”Banaras Brocades and Sarees.”
 This shows the authenticity of the saree.
 The handloom industry of the area from Varanasi including Gorakhpur, Chandauli, Jaunpur, Bhadohi, and Azamgarh districts are famous for Banarasi sarees.

 Brocade or zari:The brocade or zari used in the sarees are available in four shades – golden, silver, copper, and bronze.
 They are divided into two forms – glossy and matte finish.
 While weaving the Banarasi craftsman properly match zari(brocade) with yarn shades.
 On the outer edge of the border is a string of vertical threads named Jhallar is the specialty of these sarees.
 The yarn of Jhallar is the same color or mixed with zari.
-There are two types of brocade real and artificial.
+There are two types of brocade: real and artificial.
 The real zari is quite costly but long-lasting, instead of artificial Zari.
-Real brocade is less shiny rather than synthetic glossy zari.
+Real brocade is less shiny than synthetic glossy zari.
 One traditional weaving technique is called Tilfi in which banarasi zari uses three color yarns.
 Banarasi sarees are unique and never copied again, they are exclusive.

-Chose your Banarasi saree:
+Choose your Banarasi saree:

 How to protect your Banarasi saree for years?When we keep precious saris folded, it starts to burst after many years.
 Whether it is yarns or zari it gets tangled.
-Banarasi sarees should maintain correctly for long use.
+Banarasi sarees should be maintained correctly for long use.
 Butter paper is easily available in the market.
 Use the paper while folding the saris.
 This does not make your saris tangled.